Artists Futures Fund

-The Artists Futures Fund, formerly the Artists' Benevolent Fund, was instituted in 1810 and incorporated by royal charter on 2 August 1827.
+The Artists Futures Fund, formerly the Artists' Benevolent Fund, is a British charity that supports artists.
+It was instituted in 1810 and incorporated by royal charter on 2 August 1827.
 It has also been referred to as the Artists' Fund and the Artists' Joint Stock Fund.
 The fund is formally named The Society for the Management and Distribution of The Artists Fund.

 Artists Futures Fund

 In 2024, the Board of Trustees took the decision to change the working name of the charity to Artists Futures Fund.
 Today, the work of the Fund reflects the changes in the art world that have happened since the beginning of the 19th century.
-The Fund’s objectives were re-defined by the Trustees as being ‘a charity that supports visual artists of all kinds’.
+The Fund’s objectives were redefined by the Trustees as being ‘a charity that supports visual artists of all kinds’.

 Through Artist Fellowships and Award programmes, the Fund awards bursaries and provides professional develop support to contemporary artists who are facing economic, social, cultural or health barriers that prevent them from pursuing their own artistic futures.